lyndon025/playtested/src/content/article/2022-12-24-faithfully-feels-like-a-game-from-the-90s--beyond-the-edge-of-owlsgard---first-impression.md

 ---
-title: "Faithfully feels like a game from the 90s | Beyond The Edge Of Owlsgard - First Impressions"
+author: lyndonguitar
+category: Review
-description: "Beyond The Edge Of Owlsgard is an old-school point & click adventure game reminiscent of the classic animated movies of the 90s as well as classic video games like The Secret of Monkey Island, Sam and Max, and Kings Quest."
+description: Beyond The Edge Of Owlsgard is an old-school point & click adventure game reminiscent of the classic animated movies of the 90s as well as classic video games like The Secret of Monkey Island, Sam and Max, and Kings Quest.
+featured: false
 pubDate: 2022-12-24
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "beyond-the-edge-of-owlsgard"]
+tags:
-featured: false
+- taptap
+- beyond-the-edge-of-owlsgard
-thumb: "/images/reviews/2022-12-24-faithfully-feels-like-a-game-from-the-90s--beyond-the-edge-of-owlsgard---first-impression-0.avif"
+thumb: /images/reviews/2022-12-24-faithfully-feels-like-a-game-from-the-90s--beyond-the-edge-of-owlsgard---first-impression-0.avif
+title: Faithfully feels like a game from the 90s | Beyond The Edge Of Owlsgard - First Impressions
 ---

 <div class="gallery">